 Dedicating time to your child is not just an act of love it is an obligation.
 The attention of the parents conveys a visible message to the children: “You are important to me; I love you.”

 When you spend quality time with your child and listen to him, you learn to know him and connect emotionally.
 It is creating a compelling bond that will hardly break in the future.

 Do not think that because your child is small, has no opinions and likes!
 You must always pay attention to what you have to say.

 Teach them to be Assertive to Make Better Child Self Esteem

-Correct their mistakes with affection, patience and without shouting.
-Make them understand that you learn together and the exchange is mutual.
+Correct their mistakes with affection, patience, and without shouting.
+Make them understand that you learn together, and the exchange is mutual.

 Power of Home

 Our responsibility as parents is to learn to be better parents.
 It is not enough to repeat the patterns taught to us.
-We must have the courage and make the effort to deepen our understanding of the child and its natural evolution.
+We must have the courage and make an effort to deepen our understanding of the child and its natural evolution.
 If necessary (and we all lack it), we need to develop tools to control our bad habits

-It is not that to be a father you have to study a career, but if you take the trouble to try to raise our children as well as possible.
+It is not that to be a father, you have to study a career, but if you take the trouble to try to raise our children as well as possible.

 Home Plays a Vital Role